The Business of Homelessness

 “Business as usual” isn’t working.
-Homeless people have a better plan, and later this month we’ll drop our report, “The Business of Homelessness: Human and Financial Costs of the Shelter-Industrial Complex.”
+Homeless people have a better plan, which is why we are releasing our new report, “The Business of Homelessness: Human and Financial Costs of the Shelter-Industrial Complex.”
 This groundbreaking document is the result of a year-long investigation by Picture the Homeless’s research committee into the fiscal policies and priorities that influence the lives of homeless New Yorkers… and how those priorities could be adjusted to support permanent, stable, and decent housing for the lowest income New Yorkers.

 The city says it is too expensive to subsidize housing for households of extremely low income, when actually it is more expensive not to.

 This mess may be the consequence of multiple mayoral administrations refusing to confront the problem, but the Bill de Blasio Administration has the power to help end the Business Of Homelessness by backing the bold brave ideas coming from homeless folks.

 “For years homeless people have known that the shelter system was profiting on their backs,” said Scott Hutchins of Picture the Homeless, a shelter resident and report researcher.
 “Now we have not only assembled the evidence to prove our case, but realistic recommendations to correct the problem and end the homeless crisis.”